 What 60Hz, 90Hz, and 120Hz means for my phone

-Faster displays make the most noticeable difference when it comes to gaming.
+Faster displays make a big difference when it comes to gaming too.
 Higher frame rates and faster display response times can have a noticeable impact because visual latency is lower and gameplay appears smoother.
 PC gamers regularly swear by 120Hz and even 144Hz displays.
 Now mobile gamers can benefit too, albeit on a much smaller screen.
 However, high frame rate gaming requires a beefy, energy-hungry processor too.
 This ensures that the graphics frame rate keeps up with the high display refresh rate.

 Related video: Does 90Hz really matter?

 Should I get a high refresh rate phone?

-90Hz and 120Hz displays are not a mainstay in modern smartphones and not just in the ultra-premium market.
+90Hz and 120Hz displays are now a mainstay in modern smartphones and not just in the ultra-premium market.
 The feature is also increasingly available in affordable mid-tier handsets as well.

 That said, refresh rate is a small part of a smartphone’s display specifications.
 You shouldn’t buy a fast display is the color are awful, after all.
 Ultimately, aspects like color gamut, contrast, white point and color temperature, and resolution have an equally large impact on the quality of your phone’s screen.
+That said, high refresh rates are here to stay and are an increasingly important factor in modern mobile displays.

-If you really have your heart set on a higher refresh rate, here are just a few of the best phones rocking a high refresh rate panel:
+If you have your heart set on a higher refresh rate, here are just a few of the best phones rocking a high refresh rate panel: